-This report presents the findings of an experimental investigation to evaluate the effects of curing time and history prior to loading on the instantaneous and creep behavior of concrete and the long term creep behavior of concrete subjected to sustained loads for an extended period of time at $75^{\circ}$ F. The factors investigated were (1) curing time (90, 183, and 365 days); (2) curing history (as-cast and air-dried); and (3) uniaxial stress (660 and 2400 psi).
+This report presents the findings of an experimental investigation to evaluate the long term creep behavior of concrete subjected to sustained uniaxial loads for an extended period of time at $75^{\circ}F$ .
+The factors investigated were (1) curing time (90, 183, and 365 days); (2) curing history (as-cast and air-dried); and (3) uniaxial stress (600 and 2400 psi).

 The portion of the experimental investigation covered by this report consisted of applying uniaxial compressive loads to cylindrical concrete specimens and measuring strains with vibrating wire strain gages that were cast in the concrete specimen along the axial and radial axes.
-Specimens cured for 90 days prior to loading were subjected to a sustained load for a period of one year, at which time the loads were removed; the specimens which were cured for 183 or 365 days, however, were not unloaded and have been under load for 2.5 and 2 years, respectively.
+Specimens cured for 90 days prior to loading were subjected to a sustained load for a period of one year, at which time the loads were removed; the specimens which were cured for 183 or 365 days, however, were not unloaded and have been under load for 5 and 4.5 years, respectively.

-The effect of each of the above factors on the instantaneous and creep behavior was investigated.
-In addition, the long term creep behavior of the specimens cured for 183 or 365 days was evaluated.
-The findings of these evaluations are briefly discussed and summarized.
+The effect of each of the above factors on the instantaneous and creep behavior is discussed and the long term creep behavior of the specimens cured for 183 or 365 days is evaluated.
+The findings of these evaluations are summarized in the report.
+A previous report evaluated the behavior during the first 2.5 and 2 years for the specimens cured for 183 and 365 days.